 Generate new business

 Provide customer support

-If you are the type of company that perpetually has "larger than expected call volumes" (read: understaffed) then getting buried in an avalanche of customer Tweets for help is not going to be your thing.
+If you are the type of company that perpetually has "larger than expected call volumes" (read: understaffed), then getting buried in an avalanche of customer Tweets from social media users asking for help is not going to be your thing.

 Social Media Platforms

-The social media platform you use depends with which user demographic you are trying to reach and engage.
+The social media platform you use depends on your user demographic to reach and engage.
 All the platforms listed below attract a different type of user, and some people use several simultaneously.

 View the Webuildstores Facebook Page

-Even TV dramas are commented on in real time, but I have to ask who is so insecure in what they are watching on TV that they have to have it validated by the Twitterati?
+Even TV dramas are commented on in real-time, but I have to ask who is so insecure in what they are watching on TV that they have to have it validated by the Twitterati?
 Who wants a thousand Tweets telling you Liverpool have scored when you have just seen it with your own eyes?

 If you have plenty of witty one-liners, an acerbic way with words, are thick-skinned and can see past all the haters then Twitter might be your thing.

 To get the whole Instagram experience, you'll need an Instagram for a business account: